 The additional information we collect can be categorised as follows:

-· business information, including your business trading name and address, your company’s registered number (if incorporated), and your VAT number (if registered)
+· business information, including your business trading name and address, your company’s registered number (if incorporated), and your VAT number (if registered).
+We may collect this from you directly, from your own website or company.

 4. Types of personal data we collect from your use of our services